 Automated Work Zone Speed Enforcement systems are a vehicle or other apparatus-based system that detects the speed of passing vehicles.
-When a vehicle is deemed to be traveling in excess of 11 miles per hour (mph) over the speed limit, the system will capture images of the front and rear of the vehicle and related information (i.e. speed limit, speed, location, date, time, etc.).
+When a vehicle is deemed to be traveling in excess of 11 miles per hour (mph) over the speed limit or higher, the system will capture images of the front and rear of the vehicle and related information (i.e. speed limit, speed, location, date, time, etc.).

 The goal of the Automated Work Zone Speed Enforcement program is to reduce speeds in work zones, improve driver behavior, save worker and traveler lives, complement existing enforcement by PSP, and promote work zone safety.

 The legislation enabling the Automated Work Zone Speed Enforcement program in Pennsylvania was signed into law on October 19, 2018.
-A 60-day mandatory pre-enforcement period is underway, and enforcement will begin on March 4, 2020.
+A 60-day mandatory pre-enforcement period was completed on March 4, 2020, and enforcement began on March 9, 2020.

 The Automated Work Zone Speed Enforcement systems are required by law to be recalibrated and recertified on an annual basis.
 The systems run daily self-tests to ensure all aspects of the system are operating properly at the start and end of each enforcement period.
 Additionally, PSP may conduct random field speed verification to ensure the units are accurately detecting speeds.